christiangustavsson/llm-course/README.md

 2. `pip install -r requirements.txt`

 ### Download and tokenize FineWeb Corpus (10BT)
+The FineWeb dataset, by Penedo et al. (Penedo et al, 2024), is used for the training corpus.
+The dataset is preprocessed to remove HTML, scripts, and other artifacts, making it suitable for direct use in language modeling tasks.

+The choice of training corpus is an important problem for this project.
+It should be large enough to result in a reasonably good model.
+However, access to computational resources is limited, making it necessary to keep the size manageable.
+This work uses a smaller, sampled subset of the total data volume (10BT).

+**Some statistics for the FineWeb 10BT subset:**
+- Total Documents: 14,868,862 documents across all files
+- Total Tokens: 10,371,489,838 (about 10.4 billion tokens)
+- Minimum Token Count: 24 tokens (shortest document)
+-  Maximum Token Count: 381,395 tokens (longest document)
+- Average Tokens per Document: 697.53 tokens

 3. `python corpus_download.py`, note that this is approximately 31 GB of data.
 - If interested, some deeper analysis could be extracted by running `python analyze_fineweb.py`.
 5. `python tokenize_fineweb_parallell.py --workers 1 --chunk-size 100`, arguments can be increased depending on system performance.